jonasoesch/p9/paper.md

 ![In this New York Times story about rural Russia[@Barry-13:russialeft], a map is used as a navigational aid. \label{narrative-navigation}](/Users/jonas/Desktop/P9/bericht/img/narrative-navigation.png)

 **Dynamic queries** are a technique where the reader is allowed limited exploration of a visualization.
 For example by showing her data on her home city or checking how the result would have looked for another character (figure \ref{narrative-dynamic-query}).
-On the other hand, embedded interactive visualization allows for complete free exploration.
+On the other hand, embedded interactive visualization allows for completely free exploration.

 ![Two examples of dynamic queries: Russel Goldenberg [@Goldenberg-16:startedbottom] talks about the rise and fall of NBA-teams.
 In the middle of the story, the reader can change the team that is being followed.
 On the left, after exploring jobs that would be suitable for a truck driver when his work is being automated, Jordan Dworkin and Ilia Blinderman [@Dworkin-18:whytech] let the reader choose another job for which to find suitable alternatives. \label{narrative-dynamic-query}](/Users/jonas/Desktop/P9/bericht/img/narrative-dynamic-query.png)